Beyond Face Swapping: A Diffusion-Based Digital Human Benchmark for Multimodal Deepfake Detection: DigiFakeAV: A Next Generation Deepfake Benchmark

 \subsection{Dataset Organization}

 Forged videos and audio can form four combinations: (1) Real Video–Real Audio (RV-RA), (2) Real Video–Fake Audio (RV-FA), (3) Fake Video–Real Audio (FV-RA), and (4) Fake Video–Fake Audio (FV-FA).
 We exclude RV-FA for two reasons: first, we focus on video-based facial forgery detection, whereas RV-FA does not involve human facial manipulation.
 For example, DFDC~\cite{dolhansky2020deepfakedetectionchallengedfdc} labels RV-FA samples as fake, which is inherently unfair to vision-only detectors.
 Second, audio-only manipulations without visual changes are often obvious and pose limited challenges for detection.
 For instance, FakeAVCeleb~\cite{khalid2022fakeavcelebnovelaudiovideomultimodal} has audio-video synchronization delays, which are relatively easy to detect.
+We then introduce three combinations and the corresponding methods adopted, with detailed explanations: